Bin-Huang/chatbox/README.md

 ## Features

-- More freedom and powerful Prompt abilities
+- More free and powerful Prompt capability
-- Data stored locally, no risk of losing it
+- Data is stored locally and will not be lost
-- Supports GPT-4 and other models
+- Support for GPT-4 and other models
-- Supports custom domain proxy
+- Support for custom domain proxies
+- Suitable for team collaboration, supporting the sharing of OpenAI API resources within the team.
+View [tutorial](./team-sharing/README.md)
-- More features: Markdown, message quotes, word and token estimation, night mode...
+- More features: Markdown, message quoting, word and token estimation, night mode...
-- UI design conforms to ergonomics
+- Ergonomic UI design
-- Comes with software installers, no need for deployment
+- Providing installation packages, no deployment required
-- Free and open-source
+- Free and open source

 ## Download